programmfabrik/easydb-documentation/content/technical/api/settings/_index.en.md

 ## Permissions

-An authenticated session with the `system.root` privilege is required to perform this request
+An authenticated session with the `system.root` privilege is required to perform this request.

 ## HTTP status codes